daniel-furman/daniel-furman-old/blog.md

 ### [Will the 21 centurys see the restoration and rewilding of our forests?](blogs/psr_redd_blog.md)

-A context for conservation and sustainability through my experiences as feasibility strategy intern for Wildlife Works Inc.
+Oct 2018.
+A discussion about the many contexts for conservation and ecosystem management, focuses on my experience as feasibility strategy intern for Wildlife Works Inc.

 ---